 - 2.7.3.
 TSEG's response to a report will vary depending on the nature of the report and the amount of information provided.
-The precise steps to be taken to investigate a report will differ in individual cases but may include: - appointing an internal or external investigator (if it has been determined that an investigation is required), who is able to conduct the investigation in a fair, objective, and independent manner; - interviewing the Eligible Whistleblower and any other relevant person to obtain information about the report; - determining the nature of any technical, financial, or legal advice that may be required to support the investigation; and - reviewing relevant documents and other information in relation to the report. - 2.7.4.
-The investigation of a Protected Report will commence as soon as reasonably possible from the date we receive it.
+The precise steps to be taken to investigate a report will differ in individual cases but may include: - appointing an internal or external investigator (if it has been determined that an investigation is required), who is able to conduct the investigation in a fair, objective, and independent manner, - interviewing the Eligible Whistleblower and any other relevant person to obtain information about the report, - determining the nature of any technical, financial, or legal advice that may be required to support the investigation, and - reviewing relevant documents and other information in relation to the report. - 2.7.4.
+The investigation of a Protected Report will commence as soon as reasonably possible from the date received.
 However, there may be reasons why an investigation may take longer.
-If we think there might be a delay with the investigation, we will tell the person who made the Protected Report (where possible). - 2.7.5.
-Where possible, you will be kept informed of when the investigation process has begun, while the investigation is in progress and after the investigation has been finalised, subject to confidentiality and privacy considerations. - 2.7.6.
-TSEG may decide to take action in response to any findings which may include, but is not limited to, disciplinary action, reporting the matter to an appropriate regulator, conducting training or addressing procedural and Policy deficiencies. - 2.8 What Protections do I receive under this Policy? - 2.8.1.
+If there might be a delay with the investigation, the person who made the Protected Report will be notified (where possible). - 2.7.5.
+Where possible, the whistleblower will be kept informed of when the investigation process has begun, while the investigation is in progress, and after the investigation has been finalised, subject to confidentiality and privacy considerations. - 2.7.6.
+TSEG may decide to take action in response to any findings which may include, but is not limited to, disciplinary action, reporting the matter to an appropriate regulator, conducting training, or addressing procedural and policy deficiencies.

+2.8 What Protections Do I Receive Under This Policy?

+2.8.1.
 If you meet the requirements for a Protected Report, you are entitled to the benefit of certain protections under the Corporations Act.